Rav3nX/CBR-Libary-Downloads-Manager/README.md

 Current only by filename.

 Anyway, work in progress.
 The UI is terrible, like i said it was only thrown together.
 Now let the cleanup begin!

+I plan to extend this to watch downloads folders, and auto extract movies into specified media folders, and cleanup files older than a few weeks (depending on your options etc).
+Basically a one stop torrent folder organiser/ Auto file manager.